-The User Responsibilities is a document that is automatically generated when a user creates a Researcher account to access supercomputers.
-It must be signed by the user and the team leader (responsible person) of the activity, and it must be sent by post to RES coordinators in BSC.
-If we do not receive the signed document 15 days after the account is created, the account is temporally deactivated.
+The User Responsibilities is a online document that is automatically generated when a user creates a Researcher account to access supercomputers.
+It must be digitally accepted by the user and the team leader (responsible person) of the activity.
+If it is not accepted within 15 days after the account is created, the account is temporally deactivated until accepted.

-3. Where can I find the User Responsibilities document?
+3. Where can I find the User Responsibilities online document?

-The team leader and the executer can download the User Responsibilities documents of the team members in the section “Manage Users” in RES intranet.
-In continuation activities, only new users have to sign and send the document.
+The team leader and the executer can digitally accept the User Responsibilities online documents of the team members in the section “Manage Users” in RES intranet.
+In continuation activities, only new users have to accept the document.

 4. Can I send the User Responsibilities document by e-mail or by fax?

 The current User Reponsiblities process is fully digital, so you will receive a link (that will be available too in your RES area -> manage users section) and you will need to read the page and accept the terms and conditions and finally save your digital document.
 This process needs to be done for all the users accessing the HPC resources and the document must be accepted by the user and the leader of the activity.

 5. How can I contact the support teams of the different RES nodes?